 Structure and activation mechanism of the BBSome membrane protein trafficking complex

-Sandeep K Singh, Miao Gui, Fujiet Koh, Matthew CJ Yip, and Alan Brown.
+Sandeep Singh, Miao Gui, Fujiet Koh, Matthew CJ Yip, and Alan Brown.
 2020.
-“Structure and activation mechanism of the BBSome membrane protein trafficking complex.”
-Edited by Andrew P Carter. eLife, 9, Pp. e53322.
+“Structure and Activation Mechanism of the BBSome Membrane Protein Trafficking Complex”.
+Edited by Andrew Carter.
+ELife, 9, Pp. e53322. doi:10.7554/eLife.53322

 Bardet-Biedl syndrome (BBS) is a currently incurable ciliopathy caused by the failure to correctly establish or maintain cilia-dependent signaling pathways.
 Eight proteins associated with BBS assemble into the BBSome, a key regulator of the ciliary membrane proteome.
 We report the electron cryomicroscopy (cryo-EM) structures of the native bovine BBSome in inactive and active states at 3.1 and 3.5 Å resolution, respectively.
 In the active state, the BBSome is bound to an Arf-family GTPase (ARL6/BBS3) that recruits the BBSome to ciliary membranes.
 ARL6 recognizes a composite binding site formed by BBS1 and BBS7 that is occluded in the inactive state.
 Activation requires an unexpected swiveling of the b-propeller domain of BBS1, the subunit most frequently implicated in substrate recognition, which widens a central cavity of the BBSome.
 Structural mapping of disease-causing mutations suggests that pathogenesis results from folding defects and the disruption of autoinhibition and activation.